Sneh1999/Shopify-winter2021-ImageRepo/README.md

         - Swagger UI interface
             ![deleteuser](https://user-images.githubusercontent.com/35871990/92342912-52015f80-f090-11ea-9ebb-fa30e9d183a1.png)

-        - Example Response: Empty Response
+        - Example Response:
+            ```
+                 204, Successfully deleted a user
+            ```

  <p align="center">
     <u><h2 align="center">Images</h2></u>
 </p>

-- Images can be uploaded,downloaded and deleted.One user can have multiple images and Images can be shared between users.
+- Images can be uploaded,downloaded and deleted.
+One user can have multiple images and Images can be shared between users.

     - Upload an image :
         - <b>Storage of an image</b>:
-            - The storage of the image is done in Firebase cloud storage and not in the database because of multiple reasons realating to security, costs and backups
+            - The storage of the image is done in Firebase cloud storage and not in the database because of multiple reasons relating to security, costs and backups
             -  Image.db only contains the hash of the image name(Name of the file is hashed because of security reasons)
             - Firebase Cloud Storage has restrictive write permissions,Only allowing admin to upload the images for security reasons.
         - <b>To ensure secure uploading of an image</B> :